SailingSteve/WeVoteCordova/README.md

 If you haven't done this yet, don't waste your time, go setup the WebApp with current code, and get it to start up at least once, and then return here when you are done.

-One more step with the WebApp: Build the WebApp at least once with 'npm run prod-singleBundle' since this will copy all the image files and css into the build directory.
+One more step with the WebApp: Build the WebApp at least once with `npm run prod-singleBundle` since this will copy all the image files and css into the build directory.
 If you skip this step, all the WebApp images and css might be broken in Cordova.

 If you can't find a file called `WebApp/build/bundle.js` on your machine, don't proceed until you can find it.

+Once you have the WebApp running in Cordova on your machine, you will want to start a continous Webpack server running with `npm run start-https-singleBundle` -- this will continuously rebuild the bundle.js, but the bundle will only be included into the Cordova run, when you restart the simulator in iOS or Android.

 ## Directories

-If you followed the instructions for installing the WebApp you put your code at
+If you followed the instructions for installing the WebApp, you put your code at `/Users/<YOUR NAME HERE>/MyProjects/WebApp`.
+For our example machine that would be:
 ```
-    /Users/<YOUR NAME HERE>/MyProjects/WebApp

-    or in the specific case of the Example machine:

     /Users/stevepodell/WebstormProjects/WebApp
 ```

+As you go through these instructions, you will have to substiute  your actual paths for those shown on the example machine.

 <!--
 ## Symlinks